-Diminutive Malawi is actually one of Southeast Africa’s least visited countries, with many travellers favouring ‘Big Five’ safari destinations, but to visit this landlocked region is to get an everlasting impression of Africa’s diversity.
+Diminutive Malawi is actually one of Southern Africa’s least visited countries, with many travellers favouring better known safari destinations such as Zambia and Botswana, but to visit this landlocked region is to get an everlasting impression of Africa’s diversity.
 There is just so much there to fill the time of the intrepid traveller.
-Wildlife abounds – you’ll spot hippos, crocodiles, black rhinos and, more recently, lions thanks to a 2012 reintroduction programme; it’s also a twitcher’s utopia with over 400 species of bird recorded.
+Wildlife abounds – you’ll spot hippos, crocodiles, black rhinos and even lions and leopard, thanks to recent reintroduction programmes; it’s also a twitcher’s utopia with over 400 species of bird recorded.

 frenetic and full on.
 Pack your patience and take your time.

 What we rate and what we don't

 Community tourism is less well developed in Malawi than in, say, Kenya, but if you get the chance to visit a village and meet local people, grab it.
 Such trips are usually very relaxed and unstaged, providing the opportunity to chat, learn how to pound maize, eat and drink some local food with villagers and get a glimpse of life as a rural Malawian.